Object-ions/SST.Solution/README.md

 #### By _**Moshe Atia**_

 #### _This web application designed for Pierre to showcase his collection of delightful treats.
-The application emphasizes user experience, complete with a robust authentication system and a many-to-many relationship between treats and flavors._
+The application emphasizes user experience, complete with an authentication system and a many-to-many relationship between treats and flavors._

 ## Technologies Used

 - _C#_
-- _HtmL_
+- _HTML_
-- _css_
+- _CSS_
 - _.Net 6.0_
 - _ASP.NET Core MVC 6.0_
 - _Entity Framework Core_